sebhmg/curve-apps/docs/source/index.rst

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with curve-apps.
-If not, see <https://www.gnu.org/licenses/>.
+A copy of the GNU Lesser General Public License can be accessed from <https://www.gnu.org/licenses/>.

 Third Party Software